Greedy Polyominoes and first-passage times on random Voronoi tilings: Applications

 and, for any $\alpha>0$,

-\end{lemm} \begin{dem} Since the proof is very close to the proof of Proposition \ref{prop:Gamma}, we only sketch the main differences.
+\end{lemma} \begin{proof} Since the proof is very close to the proof of Proposition \ref{prop:Gamma}, we only sketch the main differences.
 We divide the boundary of $[0,n]^d$ into $2^d2^{d-1}n^{d-1}$ $(d-1)$-dimensional cubes of $(d-1)$-volume 1, and call this collection $S_n$.
 For each pair of cubes $(s_1,s_2)$ in $S_n$, we define $\mathrm{st}(s_1,s_2)$ as the maximum number of Delaunay cells that intersect a single line-segment going from a point in $s_1$ to a point in $s_2$.
 Let $V(s_1,s_2)$ be the union of those line-segments.
-Notice that $\mathrm{st}(s_1,s_2)$ is bounded from above by the number of points which belong to a Delaunay cell intersecting $V(s_1,s_2)$.
+Notice that $\mathrm{st}(s_1,s_2)$ is bounded from above by the number of points which belong to the union of the Delaunay cells intersecting $V(s_1,s_2)$.
 Lemma \ref{lemgoodbox} allows us to control those points.
-We obtain the following analogue of Lemma \ref{lemfrontiere}. \begin{lemm} \end{lemm} Note that the cardinals of $\A_i^{3r}(V(s_1,s_2)),\;i=1,\ldots,3^d$ are of order $O(n)$, and the possible choices for the pair $(s_1,s_2)$ is of order $O(n^{2(d-1)})$.
-Now, when $r$ is chosen large enough (see section \ref{subsec:animals}), Proposition \ref{prop:Gamma} follows from Lemmas \ref{lemmajoanimal-1}, \ref{lemcorrelneg} and \ref{lemmajotaillecluster}.
+We obtain the following analogue of Lemma \ref{lemfrontiere}. \begin{lemma} \end{lemma} Note that the cardinals of $\A^{3r,i}(V(s_1,s_2)),\;i=1,\ldots,3^d$ are of order $O(n)$, and the possible choices for the pair $(s_1,s_2)$ is of order $O(n^{2(d-1)})$.
+Now, when $r$ is chosen large enough (see section \ref{subsec:animals}), Lemma \ref{lem:stabbingnew} follows from Lemmas \ref{lemmajoanimal-1}, \ref{lemcorrelneg} and \ref{lemmajotaillecluster}.